 Do your kids struggle with creative writing?
 My kids would look at me I was trying to torture them.
-Then again if I was given a blank page and told to write story I would probably be drawing a blank too on what to write.
+Then again if I was given a blank page and told to write a story I would probably be drawing a blank too on what to write.
 Then I gave them this creative writing journal.
-Giving kids a page with an image that they are familiar with can be like opening the creative dam.

 This post contains affiliate links, see my disclosure policy for more information.